Look who’ll be back at the Festival of Faiths — “Indiana Sisters Making a Difference”!

 One of the most popular booths at the 2018 Indy Festival of Faiths was “Indiana Sisters Making a Difference.”
 Sisters Anitha and Vani Sharma provided henna artistry in order to raise funds for an orphanage.
-It was a great example of the Festival’s theme, “Compassion through Action.”
+They’re going to be back, with “Glitter Jars for the Stars”

 “Indiana Sisters Give Back to the Community”